AdnanAlTaee/CMSC201-Python-Projects/README.md

 # CMSC201-Python-Projects
-my projects from CMSC201 class at UMBC
+my projects from the CMSC201 class at UMBC